Complete Sample Social Studies Issue 1 SRQ

 Formal Groups (NGOs)

-(P) Non-Governmental Organisations (NGOs) have an essential role to play in working for the good of society.
+(P) Social Service Agencies (SSAs) have an essential role to play in working for the good of society.

-NGOs can help complement the government’s role in providing support, resources, and services in areas lacking in society.
+(E) SSA are non-profit organisations that provide welfare or services that benefit the community.
+They have clear objectives and are formally registered with the government.
+They address a wide range of interests, such as persons with special needs or protecting the environment.
+SSAs can help complement the government’s role in providing support, resources, and services in areas lacking in society.
 The government has a limited budget and cannot meet the needs of everyone in the community.
-NGOs are essential to fill in the gaps.
-Furthermore, as NGOs are non-governmental organisations with clear objectives, they can also provide expertise to cater to the diverse needs of society more effectively.
+SSAs are essential to fill in the gaps.
+Furthermore, as they can also provide expertise to cater to the diverse needs of society more effectively.

-(E) An example of an NGO is the Intellectually Disabled of Singapore (MINDS) movement, which aims to advance the development, well-being, and aspirations of persons with intellectual disability and their integration into society.
-Hence, NGOs play an important role in helping to look out for groups of people who may not have enough access to resources and assist them in those areas, and at the same time provides additional resources to work for the betterment of society.
+(E) An example of a SSA is the Intellectually Disabled of Singapore (MINDS) movement, which aims to advance the development, well-being, and aspirations of persons with intellectual disability and their integration into society.
+Hence, SSAs play an important role in helping to look out for groups of people who may not have enough access to resources and assist them in those areas, and at the same time provides additional resources to work for the betterment of society.

-(L) Therefore, formal groups / NGOs have an essential role in working for the good of society.
+(L) Therefore, formal groups or SSAs have an essential role in working for the good of society.